-This information will help you prepare for your hepatic embolization procedure at Memorial Sloan Kettering Cancer Center (MSKCC).
+This information will help you prepare for your hepatic embolization procedure at Memorial Sloan Kettering Cancer Center (MSK).

 The hepatic artery is the main source of blood for most liver tumors.
-A hepatic embolization involves injecting tiny particles through a small catheter (a thin, flexible tube), threaded into the hepatic artery.
+During your hepatic embolization, your doctor will inject tiny particles through a small catheter (a thin, flexible tube), threaded into your hepatic artery.
 These particles kill the tumor by blocking the flow of blood that the tumor needs to survive.

-Hepatic embolization procedures are performed in the Radiology Department.
-The specific area is called Interventional Radiology (IR).
+Hepatic embolization procedures are performed in Interventional Radiology (IR).